anton-smirnov-robert/weaver/content/note/literature note on Longo2012.md

 > [!quote]
 >
->*There is, however, one feature of the control of development which closely resembles both a computer program, and verbal instructions.
-This is the symbolic nature of the process* —  ([MaynardSmith1999](reference/MaynardSmith1999.md), p.
+>There is, however, one feature of the control of development which closely resembles both a computer program, and verbal instructions.
+This is the symbolic nature of the process (...) —  ([MaynardSmith1999](reference/MaynardSmith1999.md), p.
 398)

 #### However, programs rely on a very specific structure of determination.
 Programming or encoding/decoding in cryptography implies the writing and reading of **symbols** on **discrete** entities.
 The concept of [computability](concept/computability.md) requires **identical iterations**,  **portability** (software on hardware), **linear causation**, **predictability** (because of discreteness) and therefore implies [Laplacian determinism](concept/Laplacian%20determinism.md).